Find answers to the questions most frequently asked of the Emmanuel College Office of Student Financial Services by parents and students.

 Can I view my information online?

 Your MySaints account is your one-stop place for all things Emmanuel.
 Here you can communicate via e-mail, and find important information from the OSFS and other offices including Residence Life and Academic Advising.
-Through MySaints, you can also access Online Academic Resources (OAR), where you can view requested documents, your financial aid award and tuition bill and make online payments.
+Through MySaints, you can also access EC Online Services, where you can view requested documents, your financial aid award and tuition bill and make online payments.

 Can my parents have access to view my tuition bill online?